tomterado/crypto-ecosystem-grants/README.md

-# crypto-grants
+# Crypto Grants
-Open community grants to help new and existing members to grow and build in the crypto ecosystem.
+Open community grants to help new and existing members to grow and build in the crypto ecosystem (As of April 2021)